 Frequently Asked Questions

 A child travel consent form is different from a minor medical consent form.
-A child travel consent form only allows the child to travel where the parents or guardian would not be available for the trip, and it does not imply medical consent.
-If you’re going to be unavailable for a trip your child is on, you should use both the minor medical consent form and the child travel consent form.
+A child travel consent form only allows the child to travel where the parents or guardian would not be available for the trip, and it does not imply consent.
+If youโre going to be unavailable for a trip your child is on, you should use both the consent form and the child travel consent form.

 The law that applies to a medical consent form is the state’s law where the minor needs medical services, and the parents or guardians are not around.
 This law would determine the requirements for the validity of the medical consent form.

-No, you’re not giving up your parental rights; you’re merely granting the caregiver consent to make healthcare-related decisions for your child.
-Also, a minor medical consent form has a temporary effect.
-The form states the period for which the consent you’re giving would be valid.
+No, youโre not giving up your parental rights; youโre merely granting the caregiver consent to make healthcare-related decisions for your child.
+Also, a consent form has a temporary effect.
+The form states the period for which the consent youโre giving would be valid.
 Once that time expires, the caregiver loses your permission to provide medical care to your child.

-A minor medical consent form is a temporary authorization.
+It is a temporary authorization.
 Most of the time, the period for which the agreement would be valid is provided on the form.
 As the stated period lapses, the caregiver loses the authority to provide medical care to your child.
-If somehow, your minor medical consent form did not state the end date for the agreement, once you communicate your intention to end the transfer of authority to the caregiver, the agreement has ended.
+If somehow, your consent form did not state the end date for the agreement, once you communicate your intention to end the transfer of authority to the caregiver, the agreement has ended.